Post job

-Below we've compiled a list of the most important skills for a security.
-We ranked the top skills based on the percentage of security resumes they appeared on.
+Below we've compiled a list of the most critical security skills.
+We ranked the top skills for securities based on the percentage of resumes they appeared on.
 For example, 22.3% of security resumes contained patrol as a skill.
-Let's find out what skills a security actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a security needs to be successful in the workplace.

 1. Patrol